Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow

-[B] \appendixtitle{Resolvent and spectrum of $\bm{\mathcal{M}}_k$} This section inspects the resolvent of the operator $\bm{\mathcal{M}}_k$ in detail to learn the locations of the spectrum and the behavior of solutions around a critical level.
+This section inspects the resolvent of the operator $\mathsfbi{M}_k$ in detail to learn the locations of the spectrum and the behavior of solutions around a critical level.
 Here, we extend the domain of functions with respect to $z$ to the complex plane $\mathbb{C}$ by assuming $N(z)$ and $U(z)$ as analytic functions.
 This hypothesis is essential for identifying singular points $z$ in the complex plane that arise for a given complex frequency $\sigma$.

-\section{Resolvent}
+\subsection{Resolvent}

-To derive the explicit form of the resolvent of $\bm{\mathcal{M}}_k$ defined in \eqref{eq:operator_Mk}, the first step is to consider
+To derive the explicit form of the resolvent of $\mathsfbi{M}_k$ defined in \eqref{eq:operator_Mk}, the first step is to consider